RedisLabs/redislabs-docs/content/rc/security/single-sign-on.md

 1. Select the **Download** button to download the service provider [metadata](https://docs.oasis-open.org/security/saml/v2.0/saml-metadata-2.0-os.pdf) in XML format.

-1. Sign into your identity provider's admin console.
+1. Sign in to your identity provider's admin console.

 1. Configure the Redis Cloud service provider application with the downloaded XML.